HouseEngine is a plug-in that generates new melodies, basslines, hooks, and riffs from your MIDI chord progressions automatically.

 You can find a MIDI preview area on the right side of each preset.
 It displays the notes to give you a quick overview of the generated notes.

-You can drag and drop this MIDI area to your DAW to export the preset as a standard MIDI file.
+Drag and drop this MIDI area to your DAW to export the preset as a standard MIDI file.
 If your DAW doesn't support drag and drop, you can drag the MIDI file to an open Explorer window (Windows) or Finder window (macOS).

 Not all presets will have the same length as your original chord progression.
 Some might be longer because the preset needs more time for melodic changes, modulations, or embellishments.
 The generated output will have the same meter as the original chord progression.